 Source computer.
 The computer on which you will create the deployment bundle must have the following components installed:

 SQL Server with the AdventureWorks database.
 To enhance security, the sample databases are not installed by default.
-For information about how to install the sample databases, see Adventure Works 2014 Sample Databases.
+You can download the sample database from CodePlex.

 You must have permission to create and drop tables in AdventureWorks.